Ashwagandha and Testosterone: Proven Effective?

 What Are The Ashwagandha Testosterone Benefits?

-…No, you will not turn into a super virile horse-man, but some of the benefits of ashwagandha do include reducing stress, anxiety, inflammation, and cortisol levels, improving sperm quality, boosting testosterone levels, improving the quality of sleep, strengthening the immune system, and even balancing blood lipids.
+Yet, some of the benefits of ashwagandha do include reducing stress, anxiety, inflammation, and cortisol levels, improving sperm quality, boosting testosterone levels, improving the quality of sleep, strengthening the immune system, even balancing blood lipids.